Bhagavad Gīta Bhāshya and Tātparya

 ityādyaiśvaryeṇaiva viruddhadharmāvirodhokteḥ।

-From these testimonials, we can infer that contradictory properties exist in Lordship without contradiction.
+Thus, indeed, these testimonials asserts that opposite properties exist in Lordship without contradiction.

 mahātātparyācca। mokṣo hi mahāpuruṣārthaḥ।

 To convey greatness (in the lord) is the purport of scriptures.
-Among the goals to be pursued, liberation, 'moksha' is the highest.
+Liberation (mokṣa) is indeed considered the supreme goal of human life.

 "tatrāpi mokṣa evārthaḥ।"